 Washing machine not draining?
-If the washer won’t drain, either something is stuck in the drain hose or pump, or the pump is broken.
+If the washer won’t drain, either something is stuck in the washing machine drain hose or pump, or the pump is broken.
 Both fixes are simple if you’re even just a little bit handy with tools.
 We’re showing the repair on a Maytag washing machine.